 What happens if we choose to include a portion of your services outside and it rains?
 If you have paid for additional equipment to be used outdoors and it rains, you are entitled to a refund for that portion of the contract.
 However, you must notify me not to put the outdoor equipment in place in order to get your refund.
 If the additional equipment takes a ride to your venue in my van, that's okay.
 But once it leaves the van and gets set up, you must pay for it (even if I don't use it).
 Notify me at least 2 hours before your event starts if you wish to implement a rain plan and save yourself some money.

 Do we pay anything for your set up time?
 No. The time I spend setting up and removing my gear from your event is already worked into my rate structure (and not carved out of your total number of prepaid service hours).

 We are considering using you for our ceremony as well.
-When do our 5 hours of service begin?
+When does our set number of service hours begin?
 The single largest bit of music incorporated into a ceremony is known as the Prelude.
-This is usually 15 minutes of music that plays before your ceremony begins (while people are being seated).
+This is 15 minutes of music that plays before your ceremony begins (while people are being seated).
 I offer complimentary prelude music.
-Your service hours begin at the start of your prelude music.
-Although, I sometimes specify in my quotes that your prelude music will be complimentary, so if that's the case for you, your service time begins when you walk down the aisle at the start of your ceremony.
-Beyond 5 hours of total service time, the charge is $75 per half hour.
+Your service hours begin at the time your ceremony is scheduled to start.
+Extending a performance beyond the agreed upon number of service hours specified in your contract is billed at $75 per half hour.

 Do you take requests?
 Yes.
 All the music I have is present at every event.
 Many things are considered when taking requests, such as how the request fits in to the music styles we've decided on and, most importantly, your do-not-play list.

 What if we want music that you don't have?
 During our initial contact we will discuss the music you'd like in general to determine if I am a good fit for your event.
 If we decide I am and you book me, during our planning process I will purchase any songs you think I need (at my expense).
-Regardless of the availability of an internet connection at your event I cannot download music there (I do not allow my performance laptops to go online).
-All song purchasing and downloading must be done from my office.
+Regardless of the availability of an internet connection at your event I will not download music there (I do not allow my performance laptops to go online, ever).
+All song purchasing and downloading is done from my home office.

 Do you have insurance?
 Yes.
 Each performance is covered by up to $1,000,000 of liability insurance.
 Your venue may require proof of this and wish to be "additionally named."
 Be sure to bring this to my attention at least 72 hours before your event if you need this to happen.